 This one drives me crazy.
-Far too often I see this comment followed by the question — “why aren't I getting stronger in my PT?"
-This question is about adding PT everyday into a workout program for hundreds of repetitions each day!
+Far too often, I see this comment, followed by the question: "Why aren't I getting stronger in my PT?"
+This question is about adding PT every day into a workout program for hundreds of repetitions each day.

-Every day — really?
+Every day -- really?
 In a row?
 Is that what you are doing?
-Not upper body every OTHER day?
+Not upper body every other day?

-This is a great question because I get it all the time and I am tired of answering it to be honest.
+This is a great question because I get it all the time, and I am tired of answering it, to be honest.

-Now you have inspired a full length article post to clear up what is happening to people who like inventing their own workouts without any regard to recovery or basic physiology for that matter.
-One thing you have to realize is that calisthenics is resistance training and these specific exercises work the same muscles as some of the most common weight machines / free weights do.
-Also, consider pullups and dips as the HEAVY weight version of calisthenics as you are placing ALL of your body weight onto these major muscle groups.
+Now you have inspired a full-length article to clear up what is happening to people who like inventing their own workouts without any regard to recovery or basic physiology.
+One thing you have to realize is that calisthenics is resistance training, and these specific exercises work the same muscles as some of the most common weight machines or free weights do.
+Also, consider pull-ups and dips as the heavy-weight version of calisthenics, as you are placing all of your body weight onto these major muscle groups.

-Pushups will actually only put about 40–50% of your body weight on your chest, shoulders, and triceps so it is less of a heavy weight exercise equivalent.
-BUT, it still requires the same amount of rest as you would need during a weight lifting day of bench press, military press, and other pushing exercises.
+Push-ups actually will put only about 40%-50% of your body weight on your chest, shoulders and triceps so it is less of a heavy-weight exercise equivalent.
+But it still requires the same amount of rest as you would need during a weight-lifting day of bench press, military press and other pushing exercises.

 Hope this helps you create better workouts that will allow you to recover.
-Because if you do not recover from your workouts you will not grow or get stronger.
+Because if you do not recover from your workouts, you will not grow or get stronger.